kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

 Immediately after installation I recommend you to go back to this guide and activate Windows and Office, to enjoy fully functional operating system and software.

-## [OPTIONAL] Create VirtualBox virtual machine with Alpine Linux and KMS server as a Docker container within Alpine Linux (Win 7, 8, 8.1 only)
+## VirtualBox virtual machine with Alpine Linux and KMS server as a Docker container within Alpine Linux (PREFERRED for pre-Win 10)

 ### VirtualBox